BrickMMO/tasks/project-pitch.markdown

    Write the pitch as if another group of programmers will be coding the project.

-   Include the project purpose, descriptions of front-end and back-end, and any API endpoints.
+   Include the project purpose, stack, rough sketches, descriptions of front-end and back-end, and any API endpoints.

 4. Prepare a two minute pitch presentation to present to the class.